 Self-teaching with video is at an all-time high, with a Pew research study finding that 87% of people turn to YouTube when learning a new skill.
 This holds true in the office too, and it helps with employee retention.
-65% of employees report forgetting information just a week after a training session and need to refresh themselves.
+65% of employees report forgetting information just a week after a training session] and need to refresh themselves.

 Training videos systematize a process, lesson, or policy and remove the chance that something vital will be missed in a presentation.
 But how easy is it to make a quality training video for your expanding business?

 If you think you need specialized skills or experience to make a great training video, we have great news for you.
-With Animoto, all you need is a few minutes to get familiar with the drag-and-drop system, a few videos you have recorded, and to read our getting started guide to answer any remaining questions, and you’re ready to go.
+With Animoto, all you need is a few minutes to get familiar with the drag-and-drop system, a few videos you have recorded, and to read our training video guide to answer any remaining questions, and you’re ready to go.
 In the time it takes to schedule a meeting to discuss training, you can solve the problem for good.

 What makes a training video the better choice for growing businesses and entrepreneurs looking to bring on new staff?

 While a presentation over a lunch break can be difficult to arrange for all involved participants, videos can be watched at any time and as often as the viewer wants.

 After the time spent creating the video, it is free to watch and distribute.
 You don’t have to cut time out of everybody’s schedule for an in-person meeting to hear a presenter speak, and you don’t have to hire a subject matter expert to present the information.